rsms/smisk/docs/source/modules/core/index.rst

 :mod:`smisk.core` – Core functionality
 ===========================================================

-This module is implemented in machine native code.
+This module is the foundation of Smisk and is implemented in machine native code.

 See :ref:`c-api` for documentation of the C interface.

 .. module:: smisk.core
-  :platform: Unix, Mac
+  :platform: Linux, Mac, Unix
   :synopsis: Smisk core library handling I/O, request and response parsing as
              well as session handling.